FloatingArrayDesign/MoorDyn/docs/structure.rst

 bridle mooring configuration.
 If a free Point is given nonzero volume or mass properties, it can also represent a clump weight or float.

-In the C++ API, "Points" are represented as Connection objects (as their principle purpose is to connect different lines/bodies/rods together).
-Currently, every line must have 2 Connections at each endpoint.
-Connection objects expose a public member, Connection::attachment, that contains 1. a pointer to the Line object attached to the point and 2. a field indicating which "end" (A or B) of the line is attached to the point.
+In the C++ API, "Points" are represented as Point objects (as their principle purpose is to connect different lines/bodies/rods together).
+Currently, every line must have 2 Points at each endpoint.
+Point objects expose a public member, Point::attachment, that contains 1. a pointer to the Line object attached to the point and 2. a field indicating which "end" (A or B) of the line is attached to the point.

-Connections Objects have the following data members:
+Points Objects have the following data members:

 General:

 - env: a pointer to a global struct holding environmental settings
 - waves: a pointer to a global object representing Waves in the system

-Specific to each Connection:
+Specific to each Point:

-- attached: a vector of attachments, describing all lines attached to the Connection
+- attached: a vector of attachments, describing all lines attached to the Point
-- conM: the mass of the connection as a real
+- conM: the mass of the point as a real
-- conV: the volume of the connection as a real
+- conV: the volume of the point as a real
-- conF: a 3D vector of forces on the connection
+- conF: a 3D vector of forces on the point
-- conCdA: Drag coefficient of the connection
+- conCdA: Drag coefficient of the point
-- conCa: Added mass coefficient of the connection
+- conCa: Added mass coefficient of the point

 State: